 The photograph shows Grillparzer dressed in a rustic vacation attire which can be described as "noble Styrian".
 The vest, which is obviously green, has rustic ornaments and the jacket is made of the kind of rough material that a k.k.
 Hofrat would only wear during a summer vacation.

 A close-up view of Grillparzer's rustic attire

 The original recipient

-Grillparzer probably had the photograph made as a keepsake for his friend Carl Ferdinand Peters who, as of February 1864, held a chair for mineralogy and geology at the University of Graz.
-The fact that the photograph of Grillparzer's came to the ONB from the estate of Guido Peters's half-sister Selma Artner, née Peters (1847–1913), proves that Grillparzer had the photo taken in Graz to present it to Guido Peters's father.
+Grillparzer presumably had the photograph made as a keepsake for his friend Carl Ferdinand Peters who, as of February 1864, held a chair for mineralogy and geology at the University of Graz.
+The fact that the photograph of Grillparzer's came to the ONB from the estate of Guido Peters's half-sister Selma Artner, née Peters (1847–1913), suggests that Grillparzer had the photo taken in Graz to present it to Guido Peters's father.

 The physician, geologist, and mineralogist Dr. Carl Ferdinand Peters (1825–1881), father of the composer Guido Peters (photograph from 1856, published in Hubmann, 2001).
 Peters was a grandnephew of Beethoven's friend Karl Peters 1782–1849) and a nephew of the mineralogist August Emanuel von Reuss.
 For a later photograph of Carl Ferdinand Peters see the Peters entry in the catalog of the Vienna University Archive.